MicrosoftDocs/fabric-docs/docs/data-factory/how-to-ingest-data-into-fabric-from-azure-data-factory.md

 :::image type="content" source="media/how-to-ingest-data-into-fabric-from-azure-data-factory/dataset-properties.png" alt-text="Screenshot showing the dataset Set properties dialog with the Import schema option set to None.":::

-## Demo: Writing to a Fabric Lakehouse table with an ADF pipeline
+## Demo: Write to a Fabric Lakehouse table with an ADF pipeline

 ### Source